TwirlingGoddess/powerbi-docs.hu-hu/powerbi-docs/developer/embedded-troubleshoot.md

 A hiba azért jelentkezik, mert a felhasználói jelszó az egyetlen érték, amely nem kerül be a mintaalkalmazásba.
 Nyissa meg a megoldásban a Web.config fájlt, és adja meg a jelszavát a pbiPassword mezőben.

+Ha a következő hiba jelenik meg – AADSTS50079: A felhasználónak többtényezős hitelesítést kell használnia.

+    Need to use an AAD account that does not have MFA enabled.

 #### <a name="using-the-embed-for-your-organization-sample-application"></a>A Beágyazás a cég számára mintaalkalmazás használata

 A **Beágyazás a cég számára** használatához mentse és csomagolja ki a *PowerBI-Developer-Samples.zip* fájlt.
 Nyissa meg a *PowerBI-Developer-Samples-master\User Owns Data\integrate-report-web-app* mappát, és futtassa a *pbi-saas-embed-report.sln* fájlt.